TrinityDNA: A Bio-Inspired Foundational Model for Efficient Long-Sequence DNA Modeling: Experiments

 \subsection{Ablation Study and Analysis}

-We comprehensively analyze our model by answering three key questions on the 470M scale: (1) Are the proposed modules effective?
-(2) How efficient of TrinityDNA for long-sequence DNA computing?
-(3) Why do we use ETS for DNA modeling?

 \paragraph{(1) Effectiveness.} Table~\ref{tab:groove_fusion_effect} shows that GFM consistently lowers perplexity by modeling the spatial `groove' features of DNA sequences.
-Likewise, incorporating GRC (which captures reverse-complement patterns) yields a notable drop in PPL, reflecting the importance of complementary-strand information.
+Likewise, incorporating GRC (captures reverse-complement patterns) yields a notable drop in PPL, reflecting the importance of complementary-strand information.
 Meanwhile, SMWA enables multi-scale context handling, trading off some computational overhead for competitive perplexity across local and longer-range dependencies.
-SMWA also brings some performance gain due to the low-density perplexity of the nucleotide sequence.
+Although SMWA incurs some performance loss, it is still evident that it saves resources for long sequence training.

-\paragraph{(2) Efficiency.} The left panel of Figure~\ref{fig:ablation} contrasts token-throughput as we sweep both sequence length and micro-batch size.
-Across every setting, TrinityDNA sits clearly at the top, retaining more than 80\% of its short-sequence throughput even at 64 k tokens.
-This robustness comes from its sliding multi-window attention and optimized fused kernels, which keep memory traffic almost flat as context grows.
-By contrast, DNABERT-2 exhibits the steepest decline: its throughput falls by nearly an order of magnitude once the sequence length exceeds 16 k, reflecting the quadratic cost of its vanilla soft-max attention.
-The remaining baselines lie between these two extremes, showing gradual slowdowns that track their respective attention or RNN bottlenecks.
+\paragraph{(2) Efficiency.} The left panel of Figure~\ref{fig:ablation} contrasts token-throughput as we sweep both sequence length and micro-batch size on 1B scale.
+Across every setting, TrinityDNA remains clearly at the top, retaining more than 80\% of its short-sequence throughput even at 64k tokens.
+This robustness stems from its sliding multi-window attention and optimized fused kernels, which maintain memory traffic at a nearly constant level as the context grows.

 \paragraph{(3) Training Strategies.} The right plot in Figure~\ref{fig:ablation} shows a comprehensive ablation study separating the contributions of dataset size and evolutionary training strategy.
 The table shows perplexity scores across different model configurations.
 Key finding: Models initialized with weights from prokaryotic pre-training and then fine-tuned on combined data show better performance than models trained from scratch on the combined dataset.
-This validates both the importance of large, diverse datasets and our evolutionary training approach.
+This validates both the importance of large, diverse datasets and our EST.